The 1st round of NBA playoffs seems way too easy for LeBron

 The first round of the NBA playoffs seems too easy for LeBron James.

 He’s never lost a first-round series.
 His teams are 39-7 in first-round games.
-And when Cleveland visits Boston in Game 4 of their Eastern Conference matchup today, James and the Cavaliers will be taking the court with a 3-0 lead.
+And when Cleveland visits Boston in Game 4 of their Eastern Conference matchup on Sunday, James and the Cavaliers will be taking the court with a 3-0 lead.

 If that wasn’t enough, consider what James did Saturday in a video posted by his longtime personal trainer Mike Mancias — a clip that was all over the web within minutes.
 From one corner of the TD Garden court, James flung a ball quarterback-style toward the basket at the other end.